ampproject/amphtml/ads/rubicon.md

 If you want to serve ads via your Ad Server then there is no need to use the adapter when using Smart Tags.
 These can simply be served via your Ad Server in the normal fashion.
 You simply need to ensure that you are using secure tags (https).

-The Rubicon Project adapter supports Smart Tags and FastLane directly on the page.
+The Rubicon Project adapter supports Smart Tags directly on the page.

-The FastLane (Single Slot) runs FastLane at the slot level and then calls DFP passing in the additional targeting data.
+**Please note that Fastlane is no longer supported.**

 ## Examples